Sciatica Pain Relief: Can a Chiropractor Help with Sciatica?

 I could go on for pages with different clinical presentations we have seen from this nerve, but let’s talk about why this happens.

-What are the Causes of Sciatica?
+What Are the Causes of Sciatica?

 So now we know what the sciatic nerve is, where it travels and what it supplies.
 But what causes irritation of this big nerve, and what can we do to prevent it?